vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Govindānanda, pp. 642, 702, 729, 762,

-882-889; quotes Rājamārtanda of Bhoja more frequently than any
+882-889; quotes Rājamārtaṇḍa of Bhoja more frequently than any

 other work, p.
 586n.
 Govindarāja, pp. 4n., 523, 585, 656–